 Vision

-Toledo’s healthy ecosystems support biodiversity, and communities, whilst contributing to national sustainable development goals
+Toledo’s healthy ecosystems support biodiversity, and communities, whilst contributing to national sustainable development goals.

 Mission